Atotal/solar-wind-spiral-model/README.md

 # solar-wind-spiral-model
-some models used to calculate the solar wind flowing along the spiral magnetic field
+Some models used to calculate the solar wind flowing along the spiral magnetic field.
+Before doing that, I need to understand how Github works.